Parliamentary.ai

 Description

-• Digital Services Tax: A new tax on UK digital services revenues of large companies exceeding specific thresholds.
+• Digital Services Tax (DST): Introduces a new 2% tax on UK digital services revenues of large multinational companies exceeding specific thresholds.
+It sets out definitions for key terms and the process for reporting and payment of the tax and includes anti-avoidance provisions.

 Government Spending